-When choosing to use the content delivery network (CDN) to accelerate your website and images/videos/etc. on that website, you are responsible for all bandwidth costs associated with delivery of your content over the public Internet, including bandwidth incurred due to piracy.
+When choosing to use the content delivery network (CDN) to accelerate your website and the images and videos on that website, you are responsible for all bandwidth costs associated with delivery of your content over the public Internet, including bandwidth incurred because of piracy.
 This article is designed to help you monitor and protect your CDN usage.

-When using the CDN, all your assets are assigned a CDN URL.
-As you probably know, your website will then have that CDN URL in its source code and display it when a user requests to see it.
-There are companies and individuals that target websites’ asset URLs and serve them without the site owner’s permission.
+When you use the CDN, all your assets are assigned a CDN URL.
+Your website then has that CDN URL in its source code and displays it when a user requests to see it.
+Some companies and individuals target websites’ asset URLs and serve them without the site owner’s permission.
 This is known as “hot linking” and can result in a massive increase to your CDN bill if the problem goes unnoticed.

-Once you have enabled CDN logs for your content, Cloud Files will create a container for you and deliver logs to that container.
-The frequency of log delivery can vary by how heavy traffic is on the CDN, but logs are usually delivered every four hours.
+After you have enabled CDN logs for your content, Cloud Files creates a container for you and delivers logs to that container.
+The frequency of log delivery can vary depending on how heavy traffic is on the CDN, but logs are usually delivered every four hours.

-There are several companies in the market that will take the hassle out of parsing the logs in your CDN log container.
+Several companies in the market will take the hassle out of parsing the logs in your CDN log container.
 These companies take the raw logs that Rackspace delivers to your account and make them easy to consume and understand.
-For example, they will show you peak traffic times, geographic regions that access your data the most, etc.
+For example, they will show you peak traffic times, geographic regions that access your data the most.

-For monitoring purposes, most of these tools allow you to set up alerts for when usage reaches a certain level, or if it has increased by a certain amount.
+For monitoring purposes, most of these tools allow you to set up alerts to indicate when usage reaches a certain level, or if it has increased by a certain amount.
 This is a great way to get monitoring without having to code a solution yourself.

-While completely hiding your source code is impossible, below are some common tools that can serve as a first line of defense against those looking to pirate content.
-While someone with more technical knowledge will find ways around these, it may take long enough for them to give up.
+Although completely hiding your source code is impossible, following are some common tools that can serve as a first line of defense against those trying to steal content.
+Although someone with more technical knowledge will find ways around these defenses, it might take long enough for them to give up.

 There are scripts that will prevent visitors from using the right-click menu to copy your content’s link or view your site’s source code.
-There are other ways to find this information, like using the toolbar at the top of the browser, but preventing right click can be an easy first step to protecting yourself.
-If you attempt this method, be sure to check its functionality in a variety of browsers, as the code can be difficult to implement across all of them.
+Although there are other ways to find this information, preventing right-click access can be an easy first step to protecting your site.
+If you attempt this method, be sure to check its functionality in a variety of browsers, because the code can be difficult to implement across all of them.

 The method involves taking your code, using a custom made function to "encrypt" it somehow, and then putting it in an HTML file along with a function that will decrypt it for the browser.
 While website visitors will still be able to view your source code, they will not be able to use it without decrypting.
 There are plenty tools online that will help encrypt your source code.
 Here are some links and examples that might be helpful.